eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

     hello();

-Or you can run it directly from the command line:
+Or you can run it directly from the command line.
+Save the above code in the file `./source/hello.ceylon` and then run the following commands:

 <!-- lang: none -->

-    ceylonc -src . -repo ceylon-0.1/modules default
-    ceylon -repo ceylon-0.1/modules default
+    mkdir modules
+    ceylon-0.1/bin/ceylonc -rep ceylon-0.1/repo default
+    ceylon-0.1/bin/ceylon -rep ceylon-0.1/repo -rep modules -run hello default

-where `ceylon-0.1` is your Ceylon install directory.
+where `ceylon-0.1` is the path to your Ceylon install directory.
+You should see the message `Hello, World!`.
+You will find the compiled module archive `default.car` in the directory `./modules/default`.

 Ceylon doesn't have Java-style `static` methods, but you can think of toplevel methods as filling the same role.
 Ceylon has a very strict